Zckneil/BrightEye/README.md

-# BrightEye
+# EyeQ

-BrightEye is an innovative application designed to enhance visual accessibility and provide smart vision assistance.
+EyeQ is an innovative application designed to enhance visual accessibility and provide smart vision assistance.

 ## Project Overview

-BrightEye is a revolutionary, AI-powered ophthalmic platform designed to complement the BrightEye handheld eye scanner, enabling real-time corneal topography, AI-driven prescription analysis, and seamless telemedicine integration.
+EyeQ is a revolutionary, AI-powered ophthalmic platform designed to complement the EyeQ handheld eye scanner, enabling real-time corneal topography, AI-driven prescription analysis, and seamless telemedicine integration.
 The website serves as the primary interface for patients, clinicians, and administrators, providing an interactive, secure, and visually stunning user experience.

 ## Technology Stack